Vera List Center for Art and Politics: History

 The first program series launched at the Vera List Center for Art and Politics was the Sustaining Democracy Series, a lecture program that examined the role of art in pushing forward controversial political issues and opening public debate, including government sponsorship of art, censorship and the roles of artists and citizens.

 Mission and work

-A leader in the field of art and politics, the Vera List Center for Art and Politics serves a critical mission: "to foster a vibrant and diverse community of artists, scholars, and policy makers who take creative, intellectual, and political risks to bring about positive change".
+Centered around the notion that art is politically valiant, the Vera List Center seeks "to foster a vibrant and diverse community of artists, scholars, and policy makers who take creative, intellectual, and political risks to bring about positive change".

-Centered around the notion that art is politically valiant, the Center aims to make the case that art must play a significant, unusual, and different role in political environments than it does in other forms of expression - a role that is poignant, groundbreaking, and inspiring.

-Through public programs and classes, prizes and fellowships, publications and exhibitions that probe some of the pressing issues of our time, the Center champions the arts as expressions of the political moments from which they emerge, considering the intersection between art and politics the space where new forms of civic engagement must be developed.
-They are the only university-based institution committed exclusively to leading public research on this intersection.
+Through public programs and classes, prizes and fellowships, publications and exhibitions, the Center supports art as an expression of the political moments from which they emerge, considering the intersection between art and politics the space where new forms of civic engagement must be developed.